Bio Professor at University of Michigan, Ann Arbor

 Prof. Carlo research focuses on how culture influence on the prosocial and moral development among children and adolescents.
 He has published his work in many scientific outlets, and is now the Millsap Endowed Professor of Diversity and Multicultural Studies, and the co-director and the founder of Center for Children and Families Across Cultures at University of Missouri.

 Bio Professor at the University of British Columbia

-Prof. Heine is Distinguished University Scholar and Professor of Social and Cultural Psychology at the University of British Columbia.
+Prof. Heine is the Distinguished Professor at the University of British Columbia.
 His research focuses on cultural psychology with an emphasis on the differences such as self-esteem and self-concept between Western and East Asian culture.
-He is the author of many top journal articles, and books in the fields of social and cultural psychology including his 2016 book Cultural Psychology (3rd Edition) and his 2017 book DNA is Not Destiny: The Remarkable, Completely Misunderstood Relationship between You and Your Genes.
+He is the author of many top journal articles and writes many books in social and cultural psychology.